Jacqueline Van Landingham

 Jacqueline Elaine Keys Van Landingham (ca 1962 – March 8, 1995) was an African-American intelligence officer employed by the Central Intelligence Agency.
-In 1995 she was killed in Karachi, Pakistan by gunmen while enroute to the local consulate.
+In 1995 she was killed in Karachi, Pakistan by gunmen while en route to the local consulate.
 She became one of the first black women to be killed in action while serving in the United States intelligence services.

 Biography

 Early life and education

 Landingham was from Camden, South Carolina.
 In 1979, she graduated from Camden High School.
 In 1984, she graduated with a Bachelor of Science degree from Virginia State University, where she majored in food marketing and management.

 Intelligence career

 Landingham joined the Central Intelligence Agency after graduation in July 1985.
 She was employed as a clerk-typist, in the Logistics Branch of the Directorate of Operations, Near East Division.
 She quickly rose though the ranks at the CIA, and was selected for an overseas assignment a year after joining the service.

 In 1986, she was posted to the Middle East as an operations support assistant.
 By the summer of 1987, she had been promoted and was preparing for a new assignment.
 During her first assignment, she met her husband, Lloyd Van Landingham, a United States military officer.
 After her overseas posting, Landingham returned to the United States where she had her first child.

 In 1991, Landingham returned to the Middle East for another overseas assignment, where she was tasked with administrative and operational support.
 In 1992, she returned to the United States to give birth to her second child.
 A few weeks later, Landingham and her two daughters returned to her overseas assignment in the Middle East.